feross/drag-drop/README.md

 - simple API
 - supports files and directories
-- supports modern browsers (Chrome, Firefox, Safari, Edge)
+- excellent browser support (Chrome, Firefox, Safari, Edge)
 - adds a `drag` class to the drop target on hover, for easy styling!
 - optionally, get the file(s) as a Buffer (see [buffer](https://github.com/feross/buffer))